notaryproject/notation/hello-signing.md

   `rm -r ~/.config/notation/`
 - Restart the local registry
   `docker rm -f $(docker ps -q)`

-## Simulating a Registry dns Name
+## Simulating a Registry DNS Name

-Here are the additional steps to simulate a fully qualified dns name for wabbit-networks.
+Here are the additional steps to simulate a fully qualified DNS name for wabbit-networks.

 - Setup names and variables for `registry.wabbit-networks.io`
   ```bash